-The domains were purchased so that they can’t be used maliciously, or so that they can’t be purchased by anyone else.
+Parked domains can be defined as domains that are not used.
+For example, they were purchased so that they can’t be used maliciously, or so that they can’t be purchased by anyone else, or they are not in use anymore.
 The domains were parked where they were purchased, with the various hosting companies.
-There is no data on them, they just have a default parked page that the hosting company creates that shows it’s a parked page.
+There is no data on them, they just have a default parked page that the hosting company creates that shows it is an unused domain.

-If the domain resolves to any site, that site must have HTTPS (SecurityScorecard would not accept refutes in the HTTPS category if the domains resolved)
+- If the parked domain resolves to any site, that site must have HTTPS (SecurityScorecard would not accept refutes in the HTTPS category if the domains resolved)

-If there are no DNS records, and especially no NS record, SecurityScorecard will accept refutes on the SPF record finding.
+- If there is no nameserver configured on the parked domain, SecurityScorecard will accept resolution on the SPF record finding.

 SecurityScorecard recommends having security headers in place but for parked assets, this is not mandatory.